A growth mindset unlocks success, happiness, and fulfillment.

 If students can change their mindsets in an hour, you can change yours.
 Mindset is malleable.

 Neuroscience agrees.
 Neuroplasticity is our brain’s ability to change how it responds to stimuli.
-Although it’s typically used to describe healing from things like stroke, it also implies that we can change our thought patterns by intentionally developing new skills.
+Although it’s typically used to describe healing from things like a stroke, it also implies that we can change our thought patterns by intentionally developing new skills.

 Neuroplasticity says our brain is capable of changing.
 We only need to offer it the tools to do so.